 It depends on what you’re looking for and what you want.

 Let’s cover the main points of each one.

 Accommodation In Sultanahmet

-As with every other district of Istanbul, Sultanhmet is sizeable, but it’s one of the smaller ones by comparison.
-Do not confuse Sultanahamet with Fatih, which is huge.
+As with every other district of Istanbul, Sultanahmet is sizeable, but it’s one of the smaller ones by comparison.
+Do not confuse Sultanahmet with Fatih, which is vast.
 Fatih runs from the back of Sultanahmet and stretches on for miles.
-You’ll find countless hostels and cheaper hotels in Fatih, but you will need to get the bus or a taxi to be able to go anywhere of any substance.
+You’ll find countless hostels and cheap accommodations in Istanbul in Fatih, but you will need to get the bus or a taxi to be able to go anywhere of any substance.

-So, if you’re sure that you want to be close to the major historic sights we mentioned earlier, make sure you check the walking distances to those attractions on a hotel’s page.
+So, if you’re sure that you want to be close to the major historical sights we mentioned earlier, make sure you check the walking distance to those attractions on a hotel’s page.
 Alternatively, you can Google it.